Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 To listen while you drive, walk or work, just access the episode through a free podcast app on your mobile phone.

 The original GST Act just covered taxable importations.
-Consignments of goods worth more than $1,000 coming into Australia.
+Taxable importations are onsignments of goods worth more than $1,000 coming into Australia.

 But this left two huge gaps in Australia’s GST tax base.
-Taxable importations don’t cover goods worth $1,000 or less.
-And taxable importations don’t cover services and digital products.
+Gap # 1 was that taxable importations don’t cover goods worth $1,000 or less.
+And Gap # 2 was that taxable importations don’t cover services and digital products.

 Electronic distribution platforms (EDP) usually set the trading terms, control the payment process, have the recipient details and are generally larger and better resourced than the actual supplier on these platforms.